 With an increasingly collaborative work environment, there is more file-sharing than ever.

-Whether files are on a local server or a cloud drive, a common report is, “I can’t get to our company’s shared folders.”
+Whether files are on a local server or a cloud drive, a standard report is, “I can’t get to our company’s shared folders.”

 This can be the result of network connectivity problems.
-For files on an in-house server, the issue may be a back-end access control setting.
+The issue may be a back-end access control setting for files on an in-house server.

 4. Missing or Deleted Files

 Many companies now have disaster recovery solutions in place.
-These solutions can be used to retrieve files whether they were deleted accidentally or intentionally.
+These solutions can retrieve files whether they were deleted accidentally or intentionally.

 The role of the IT support person is to explain the safety net and how to recover missing data.